As with all types of surgery, a coronary artery bypass graft (CABG) carries risks of complications.

 This will usually improve in the months following the operation.
 But it can sometimes be permanent.

-There's also a risk of serious problems affecting the brain during or after a coronary artery bypass graft, such as a stroke.
+There's also a risk of serious problems affecting the brain during or after a coronary artery bypass graft.
+For example, a stroke.

 Risks of developing complications